Quantifying wave-function overlaps in inhomogeneous Majorana nanowires: Introduction

-In this work we further consider the practical problem of quantifying and detecting the degree of non-locality of a given zero mode using purely local measurements by local spectroscopic probes.
-These include e.g. a tunnel contact or a quantum dot coupled to a certain point in a Majorana nanowire, a setup routinely used today in the lab to perform tunnelling spectroscopy, see Fig. \ref{fig:sketch}.
-This challenge seems a priori hopeless since quantifying non-locality involves knowing the distribution of the zero mode throughout an extended region in space, not just at one point.
-We show, however, that the spatial distribution of subgap states is not completely arbitrary in realistic systems, but span a finite volume in the space of all possible wavefunctions.
-Within this constraint, local measurements remain highly correlated with the actual Majorana wavefunction overlap throughout the system.
+In this work we further consider the practical problem of quantifying and detecting the degree of nonlocality of a given zero mode using purely local measurements by local spectroscopic probes.
+These include e.g. a tunnel contact or a quantum dot coupled to a certain spot in a Majorana nanowire~\cite{Flensberg:PRL11, Leijnse:PRB11, Leijnse:PRB12, Gharavi:PRB16, Prada:PRB17, Malciu:PRB18}, a setup routinely used today in the lab to perform tunnelling spectroscopy~\cite{Lee:NN14, Deng:S16, Vaitiekenas:PRL18, Deng:PRB18}, see Fig. \ref{fig:sketch}.
+This challenge seems a priori hopeless since quantifying nonlocality involves knowing the distribution of the zero mode throughout an extended region in space, not just at one spot. {Thus, it seems necessary to resort to complex nonlocal cross-correlation or interferometry detection schemes~\cite{Hell:PRB18,Liu:PRB13,Zocher:PRL13,Li:SR14,Zocher:PRL13,Haim:PRL15,Haim:PRB15, Moore:PRB18}}.
+We show, however, that the spatial distribution of subgap states is not completely arbitrary in realistic systems, but spans a finite volume in the space of all possible wavefunctions. {Due to this constraint, local measurements at one end of the nanowire} remain highly correlated with the actual Majorana wave-function overlap throughout the system.

 This work is organised as follows.
 Section \ref{sec:nonlocality} presents the basic concepts and definitions of overlaps and local estimators, and the five types of nanowire configurations to be studied, see Fig. \ref{fig:sketch}.
 Section \ref{sec:uniform} is devoted to uniform nanowires.
 The basic Lutchyn-Oreg model is presented, together with its phenomenology regarding spectrum, zero-mode overlaps and their correlation with local estimators.
 Sections \ref{sec:S'S} and \ref{sec:NS} present the corresponding analysis in inhomogeneous superconductor-superconductor and normal-superconductor nanowires, respectively.
 In the latter case we also analyse specific barrier-superconductor and quantum dot-superconductor configurations, of relevance to many experimental devices.
 We finally present, in Sec. \ref{sec:spin}, a discussion of the spatial spin density of the Majorana wavefunction in the various types of inhomogeneous nanowires as a function of their smoothness.
 This will allow us to distinguish between two characteristic types of wavefunctions, that of conventional abrupt Majoranas at sharp insulating interfaces, and that of Gaussian-like smooth Majoranas that develop at smooth superconductor interfaces.
 Finally, in Sec. \ref{sec:conclusion} we conclude.